taha-aziz/wfh-animation/README.md

 # wfh-animation

-building a css animation for a competition!
+building a css animation with scalable vector graphics!